diam0ndkiller/switch-to-linux/switch-to-linux-from-windows.md

 Click continue for the last time and Linux Mint will start installing to your Computer.
 You can click through a slide-show showing some programs to keep yourself entertained.
 Depending on the age of your computer, the install could take from 5 to about 30 minutes.
 Just let it run and get a snack :)

 ## 4. Installed System
-After the installation as finished you will get a popup asking if you want to continue testing or restart and go into your installed system.
+After the installation has finished you will get a popup asking if you want to continue testing or restart and go into your installed system.
 If you're ready, just click the "Restart Now" button or just restart your PC from the menu in the bottom left.
 It will then ask you to remove the USB stick and hit enter.
 After a reboot you should now be in your ready to use installed Linux Mint system!

 #### Welcome Screen
 Linux Mint comes with a Welcome Screen that shows you some of the things you can and should do after installation.